Africa

 Days 3 To 4

-The seasonal Okavango Delta is flooded annually by the great Okavango River, whose waters flow inland from Angola into the vast Kalahari – never finding the sea, but instead forming a great inland delta whose waters are absorbed by the desert.
+Moremi Game Reserve is situated on the eastern reaches of the seasonal Okavango Delta, which is flooded annually by the great Okavango River, whose waters flow inland from Angola into the vast Kalahari – never finding the sea, but instead forming a great inland delta whose waters are absorbed by the desert.

 Comprising 6,000 square miles of crystal clear channels, serene lagoons and a myriad of islands, the Okavango Delta forms a natural oasis that sustains a vast variety of wildlife and birds of all descriptions.
 The waters are at their height from July to October, forming an amazing wetlands ecosystem that is one of the greatest natural wonders of the world.

-Today we continue to explore the vast Moremi Game Reserve, as we travel to our next campsite situated in a private reserve on the banks of the Mababe River.
+Today we continue to explore Moremi Game Reserve, as we travel to our next campsite situated in a private reserve on the banks of the Mababe River.

 The mopane canopy is home to raptors such as the African hawk-eagle, Tawny eagle, Gabar goshawk, Little sparrowhawk, African harrier hawk and Shikra.
 Other birds you can hope to see moving through the canopy include the Red-headed weaver, Stierling’s wren-warbler, Scarlet-chested sunbird, Neddicky, Yellow-breasted apalis, Chin-spot batis and Diederik cuckoo* to name but a few.
 The verges of the swamp are breeding grounds for the Rosy-longclaw, Black coucal*, Long-legged bustard and the African crake* (*=migratory species).